humzahkiani/chatgpt-texting-service/DEVELOPMENT.md

    - Write descriptions for functions OPTIONAL
    - Organize repo in sensible layers
 2. Security
+   - API Gateway
+     - Use HTTPS/TLS
+     - Add WAF?
+     - Control types of requests allowed
+     - Reduce throttling burst and throttling rate limits
+   - Lambda
+     - Place in private subnet
+     - Use environment variables for all sensitive data
+       - Add to gitignore
-   - Implement authentication for incoming phone numbers to prevent DDoS attack
+     - Implement authorization for different phone numbers
+     - Implement validation using Twilio
+     - Implement separate schema validation
      - Lower concurrency threshold of lambda to prevent overuse and DDoS.
-   - Configure IAM of lambda to only interface with Twilio.
+     - Configure security group of lambda to only interface with Api Gateway.
 3. Error Handling
    - Add error handling for all external calls
    - Add error handling for ChatGPT error responses